jmarecaux/sorting-visualizer/README.md

 Use the top bar to control the length of the array and the animation speed.

 I was inspired to create this sorting visualizer for the most common sorting algorithms.
 I had a great time doing so and learned much about how these algorithms work as well as how they are implemented using React.
+Upon completion I spent almost as much time playing around with it as I did writing it!